Psychosis is a state that can be brought on by certain substances, including alcohol. With prolonged use, it can be life-threatening.

 While alcohol assessments and quizzes can help determine if an individual is addicted to alcohol, experiencing any form of alcohol-related psychosis is often a sign of an alcohol use disorder.
 Therefore, it’s important to stop consuming alcohol as soon as possible in the event of an alcohol-induced psychosis episode.
 In most cases, stopping alcohol consumption is the first step in alcohol-induced psychosis treatment, as the symptoms of psychosis tend to subside once alcohol is out of a person’s system.

-Alcohol-induced psychosis tends only to arise when individuals consume quantities of alcohol that lend themselves to dependence and withdrawal, so it’s safer to stop drinking under medical supervision as part of a professional medical detox program.
+Alcohol-induced psychosis tends only to arise when individuals consume quantities of alcohol that lend themselves to dependence and withdrawal, so it’s safer to stop drinking under medical supervision as part of a professional alcohol detox program.

 Individuals with an alcohol use disorder tend to have more success when medical detox is undergone as part of a continuum of care because they can gradually develop the skills needed to maintain lifelong recovery.